Candidates looking to sit for the AILET exam must have a well planned strategy to prepare for it. Read this article below for the detailed study plan.

-The All India Law Entrance Test (AILET), conducted by the National Law University (NLU) Delhi, is among the most esteemed and competitive law entrance exams in India.
-It serves as a gateway to undergraduate (BA LLB) and postgraduate (LLM).
-Given the intense competition, a well-organized study plan is essential for AILET aspirants to thoroughly cover the syllabus, manage time efficiently, and build confidence for the exam.
-The AILET study plan for the AILET 2026 preparation has been provided in this article.
+The All India Law Entrance Test is conducted by the National Law University (NLU) Delhi.
+It is considered among the most preferred Law entrance exams in India.
+By sitting in this exam, candidates can get admission to the undergraduate (BA LLB) and postgraduate (LLM) courses offered at the NLU Delhi.
+The AILET exam will be conducted on December 14, 2025, in offline mode.
+Candidates must prepare a well-organized study plan covers the syllabus effectively.
+The study plan for the AILET 2026 preparation is provided in this article below.

 Also Read: 2 Months Preparation Strategy & Tips for AILET 2026